Actindo-AG/Documentation/PIM/UserInterface/03g_Settings.md

   Attribute identification number.
 The ID number is automatically assigned by the system.

 - ![Add](/Assets/Icons/Plus01.png "[Add]") (Add)
   Click this button to add a defining attribute to the variant set.
-The *Add differing attributes* view is displayed.
+The *Add changeable attributes* view is displayed.

 ## Edit variant set